Snow-tracking for Professionals

-This Snow-tracking for Professionals course is focussed on building track identification skills to identify winter-occurring wildlife tracks and sign accurately and efficiently.
+This Snow-tracking for Professionals workshop is focussed on building track identification skills to identify winter-occurring wildlife tracks and sign accurately and efficiently.

 The coming of winter in Canada brings lasting snowfalls that create landscape-sized track-traps, where all the movements of the various species of wildlife over a period of time are recorded in tracks cast in recent snowfalls.
 This has long been a powerful tool used by wildlife managers and researchers to assess the occurrence, distribution, abundance, and behaviour of a wide range of species.
 While seeing that an animal has made a track in snow is relatively simple, identifying exactly what species made the tracks can be more difficult.
 Its common for books on the matter to teach us to count toes, look for claws, and assess foot symmetry, but that is easier to read about than it is to actually do.
 When you peer into the track left by an animal in deep, loose, Canadian snow, it is common to just see a hole in the snowpack– no toes, no claws, not even the vague shape of a foot.
 Join us to learn how to identify and interpret wildlife tracks in even the most challenging conditions during this intense and comprehensive course designed for ecology students, wildlife researchers, and environmental consultants.

 Duration: 2-days (~8 hours of classroom & 8 hours of field)

 Prerequisites: None.
 Participants are typically ecology students, wildlife researchers, environmental consultants, or otherwise employed or aspiring to work in a nature-focussed profession.
 However, any wildlife-track enthusiast or want-to-be is welcome to register.
 Beginner level trackers would benefit from taking one of our 1-day workshops before registering for this course, but its not required.

 **Note: at this time, participants must be adults of 18 years or older on the date of the event**